Skip to content

 • Submissions must report original empirical evidence.
 The data described in the abstract should have already been collected.
 Submissions that depend on future data collection will not be accepted.
 Your abstract must include: Symposium Title, Overview, Introduction, Methods, Results, Discussion, and References/Citations.

-• Submissions related to the conference theme are encouraged, but not required.
+• Submissions related to the conference theme (Memory, Attention and Executive Function) are encouraged, but not required.

 • Authors who have a relationship with a member of the Executive Committee that could be construed as a conflict, must indicate this on the submission form.